-- Minor misdemeanours can be recorded in a child's pocket diary, this has the advantage of being a sanction since most children dislike having their parents involved.
-It also gives the school's version of events to the parent, thus preventing a child playing one off against the other. - Minor misdemeanours can be mentioned to parents at pick-up. - Lose free time repeat written assignment at playtime (U/S) Children can go to the off-break room - Detention Upper School (see below) - On report Upper School this should only be done after discussion of the child at a Staff Meeting and with the agreement of the Head.
+- Minor misdemeanours can be mentioned to parents at pick-up. - Lose free time repeat written assignment at playtime (Middle and Upper School) - Detention Middle and Upper School (see below) - On report Middle and Upper School this should only be done after discussion of the child at a Staff Meeting and with the agreement of the Head.
 By this means, a check can be kept on the pupil before more stringent action is taken. - Suspension - Expulsion